Flotilla sailing

 The Ionian Sea offers bright green sceneries and crystal clear waters.
 The architecture is eclectic, revealing the complex history of so many influences, notably the Venetian Occupation.

 The sailing distances between the hundreds of beautiful anchorages and ports are the smallest of the whole Mediterranean and especially in the area east of Lefkas and Kefalonia tourist facilities are everywhere.
 This so-called “Inland Ionian Sea” suffers the most flotilla fleets in Greece because of its secluded character and gentle winds to match.
-Yet, during the main sailing season in Greece the various flotilla fleets are more and more considered a nuisance by the regular cruising yachts and even by the native Greeks, despite the money these tourists bring to their islands.

 However, the Inland Sea is absolutely worth visiting, especially outside the main season, with its beautiful islands of Meganisi, Kastos, Kalamos and Ithaca.